 For more information, contact Olivia Tinteal at firstname.lastname@example.org or 610.519.4914.

-IF YOU APPLY BY DECEMBER 15, 2017, you will be considered eligible for a 17.5% tuition discount in honor of Villanova University’s 175th Anniversary.
+IF YOU ARE EMPLOYED BY AN AFFILIATE OF THE FITZPATRICK COLLEGE OF NURSING, you will be considered eligible for a 15% tuition discount.
 Questions?
 Contact DNP Program Director Dr. Debra Shearer at email@example.com or 610.519.8337.